Website Privacy Policy

 Third Party Cookies

-When visiting our site, your browser may receive longer-term “permanent” cookies from Google, a third party.
-This may happen because some IPC web pages host video content stored on YouTube, and also because our site offers the Google Custom Search function.
-Consequently, Google may track your online activities across other websites.
-We have attempted to limit the privacy impacts of third party Google cookies on our site through technical and contractual means.
+When visiting our site, your browser may receive longer-term “persistent” cookies from third parties including Google and Simplecast.
+This may happen because some IPC web pages host embedded content such as videos and podcasts hosted by third party providers.
+Consequently, these providers could potentially track your online activities across other websites.

 Third Parties

-Any personal information that you give us will only be used to respond to your message and/or provide you with the requested service or product.
-If you do not wish to receive e-mail communications from the IPC regarding new resources and the work the Office is undertaking, you may unsubscribe at any point or e-mail us at [email protected].
+If you sign up to receive email news, updates or communications from the IPC, your email address will only be used to provide you with the requested service.
+If you do not wish to receive e-mail communications from the IPC regarding new resources and the work the Office is undertaking, you may unsubscribe at any point or e-mail us at @email.

 External Sites

-This site contains links to external sites.
+This website contains links to websites controlled by other Government of Ontario organizations and to third party websites.
 We are not responsible for the content and the privacy practices of sites other than our own.
-We encourage you to examine each site’s privacy policy and disclaimers and to make your own decisions regarding the accuracy, reliability and completeness of material and information found there.
+We encourage you to examine each site’s privacy policies and to make your own decisions regarding how your personal information is protected as well as the accuracy, reliability and completeness of material and information found there.

 Contact Us